anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 Interfaces & APIs
 ^^^^^^^^^^^^^^^^^

-The OpenStack Gates :cite:p:`devstackgates` verify all changes proposed mostly by running thousands of Tempest tests completed by Rally scenarios in a few cases.
+The OpenStack Gates :cite:p:`devstackgates_ra1` verify all changes proposed mostly by running thousands of Tempest tests completed by Rally scenarios in a few cases.
 Skipping tests is allowed in all OpenStack Gates and only failures rate the review -1 because of the multiple capabilities and backends selected in the different Gate jobs.
-The classical Functest containers :cite:p:`runalpinefunctestcontainers` conform to this model which also fits the heterogeneous user deployments.
+The classical Functest containers :cite:p:`runalpinefunctestcontainers_ra1` conform to this model which also fits the heterogeneous user deployments.